UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 ---
-title: How to create a Service Principal Name for Azure Stack - PowerShell
+title: How to create a service principal name for Azure Stack using PowerShell
-description: Learn how to create SPN to manage your Azure Stack using PowerShell
+description: Learn how to create a service principal name (SPN) to manage your Azure Stack using PowerShell
 services: azure-stack
 author: Chris Black

 toc_rootlink: Users
 toc_sub1: How To
-toc_sub2: Service Principal Name
+toc_sub2: Create a Service Principal Name
 toc_sub3:
 toc_sub4:
-toc_title: Create a Service Principal Name for Azure Stack - PowerShell
+toc_title: Create a service principal name - PowerShell
-toc_fullpath: Users/How To/azs-how-create-spn-powershell.md
+toc_fullpath: Users/How To/Create a Service Principal Name/azs-how-create-spn-powershell.md
 toc_mdlink: azs-how-create-spn-powershell.md
 ---

-# How to create a Service Principal Name for Azure Stack - PowerShell
+# How to create a service principal name for Azure Stack using PowerShell

-This document explains how to create a Service Principal Name to manage Azure and Azure Stack using PowerShell.
+This document explains how to create a service principal name to manage Azure and Azure Stack using PowerShell.

 It will guide you through the creation of: